tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/r-shiny-user-interface.md

 {{% tip %}}

 **Go Further with the Shiny Widgets Gallery**
-For more advanced examples and templates, visit the `shinyWidgets` package.
-It comes with a neat built-in function, `shinyWidgetsGallery()` that opens a pre-built Shiny app that allows you to explore these pre-built inputs and gives you the code for implementing them.
+For more advanced examples and templates, visit the `shinyWidgets` package. `shinyWidgetsGallery()`  opens a pre-built Shiny app that allows you to explore these pre-built inputs and gives you the code for implementing them.

 Within the gallery, simply choose a widget and click on the “See Code” button located beneath it.
 You'll be directed to a detailed example app that provides insights into the widget's functionality.
 To incorporate the widget into your Shiny app, just copy the provided code and paste it into your app.R file.